U.S. suggests it will back review of Greek bailout

 “There is ample room for both sides to sit back down, recognizing the world has been somewhat more adverse,” she added.

-She suggested that Greece could be given more time to implement reforms.
+She suggested that Greece could be given more time to implement reforms given a deterioration in growth rates.

 “Basic reforms are going to be important regardless, but there is a time dimension and a dimension of recognizing that growth has been weaker than anticipated,” Brainard added.